liberapay/liberapay.com/README.md

 `curl https://downloads.gratipay.com/gratipay.box`

-Once downloaded, Vagrant will use this local file automatically when you run `vagrant up`.
-Vagrant is setup to use key based SSH authentication, if you're prompted for a password please use `vagrant`.
+Once downloaded into the top of the project tree, our Vagrantfile will use this local file automatically when you run `vagrant up`.
+Vagrant is setup to use key based SSH authentication, if you're prompted for a password when logging in please use `vagrant`.

+**Mac users:** If you're prompted for a password during initial installation, it's sudo and you should enter your Mac OS password.

 **Ubuntu users:** If you experience problems, please see [this issue](https://github.com/gratipay/gratipay.com/pull/2321#issuecomment-41455169).